Romi237/studentgradecalculator-Dart-/README.md

-execute "dart run main.dart" to run
+execute "flutter run" to run